-- ensure your day-to-day work covers the required competencies of your APC pathway. - keep your diary in a format that will encourage meaningful discussion at the formal reviews of progress against the competencies.
-This will assist with the preparation of your assessment records. - discuss before, and evaluate after, any planned training or Pre-Qualification Structured Learning. - keep notes of examples of practical experience and casework to assist at your quarterly reviews and to identify projects suitable for your critical analysis.
+- ensure your day-to-day work covers the required competencies of your APC pathway. - plan before, and evaluate after, any planned training or Pre-Qualification Structured Learning. - keep notes of examples of practical experience and casework to assist in identifying projects suitable for your critical analysis.